iilab/influencemapping-toolbox/workshop/what_problem_are_we_solving.md

+---
+title: "Session: 'What problems are we trying to solve' (Jonathan Stray)"
+layout: london
+---

 _What problems are we trying to solve?
 Why are there so many failed tools and so much overlap?
 The Who's Got Dirt model.
 Presented by Jonathan Stray, Overview._

 _See full presentation: https://youtu.be/UwCggnStdEQ_